CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.3.2.1 General Smartphones and Tablets.md

 ### 2 10 Dangers of Bring Your Own Device (BYOD)

 If private devices are used for business purposes, legal problems may arise, for example with regard to software licenses.
-Even if all data needs to be erased by the MDM on the device in an emergency, the user may not agree.
+Even if all data needs to be erased by the MDM on the device in case of emergency, the user may not agree.

-Often IT managers can no longer check every single device brought by the employee to see if it can also be used in the workplace.
+Often IT managers can no longer check every single device brought by the employee to see if it can be used in the workplace.
 As a result, inappropriate devices can be used, violating internal privacy and security requirements.
 In addition, users are often responsible for maintaining and repairing their equipment.
 In such a repair, for example, corporate data could be viewed without authorization.
 If it is not regulated what should happen to the data on the device, if the employee leaves the company, they could be abused.

 3 requirements
 ---------------
 The following are specific requirements for the smartphone and tablet sector.
 Basically, the IT operation is responsible for meeting the requirements.
 Deviations from this are mentioned separately in the corresponding requirements.
 The Information Security Officer (ISB) should always be involved in strategic decisions.
 In addition, the ISB is responsible for ensuring that all requirements are met and verified in accordance with the established security policy.

-### 3.1 Basic requirements
+### 3.1 Basic Requirements

 The following requirements MUST be implemented as a priority: